Your Farmer’s Market Stand

 Tips for Attracting Customers and Growing Your Following:

-- Contact your TV, newspaper and radio stations and invite them to your booth at the market to cover local growers.
+- FREE MEDIA COVERAGE: Contact your TV, newspaper and radio stations and invite them to your booth at the market to cover local growers.

 Local growers is a growing hot topic, so might be the thing for if they’re having a slow news day.